Information and Consultation in Employment

 The employers must consult about possible ways to avoid or mitigate the number of dismissals or their impact upon employers.

 If any employer fails to comply with those obligations an employee may apply to an Employment Tribunal (time limit of up to 3 months after date of dismissal) and if successful receive an award to a maximum of 90 days pay.

 If an employee is to be affected by a Transfer of Undertaking (see separate briefing note) employees must inform a recognised trade union or in their absence appointed employee representative that a Transfer of Undertaking is to take place and any likely impact the transfer will have upon members of staff.

 There are no fixed time limits for such consultations but it clearly makes sense to provide reasonable advance notice – because failure to comply with the regulations enables an employee to apply to a tribunal and if successful receive an award equivalent to a maximum of 13 weeks pay.

 Information & Consultation

-Employees in undertaking with 50 or more employees have the right to be informed and consulted on a regular basis about issues in the organisation of which they work.
+Employees at businesses with 50 or more employees have the right to be informed and consulted on a regular basis about issues in the organisation of which they work.